-Plan short and regular review sessions
+How to remember what you study: Plan short and regular review sessions

 Short and frequent learning sessions are more ideal than long, infrequent ones.
 They give you a chance to remember what you learned, as opposed to trying to learn everything at once.
 Make these learning sessions ongoing, let’s say, throughout the year, rather than something you do only when you have an upcoming test.

 Review the new information over an extended period of time

 As opposed to cramming all information in one study session, create time each day to review.
 Split the studying material into short topics and handle each over the course of few weeks or months, depending on the difficulty levels.
 This is good advice on how to create spaced repetition.

 For instance, if you are starting a new unit in medicine class, dedicate a study session to it.
 Untiringly, go back the following day to review again.
 Wait two days, and review again.
 You may come up with a different pattern, but a typical repletion schedule can look like this:

 • After a week: Revisit and review

 As you study topics from the most recent sessions, also ensure you don’t forget about the older information.
 This helps your brain to recall what was learned during the older sessions.
 The harder the human brain is challenged to remember past information, the better a person is able to recall it in the future.